 Which is better: a hard shell or soft-sided suitcase?

-Two-wheeled suitcases are easy to tug behind you when whizzing through the airport, but they can easily topple over, depending on how they’re packed.
-Four-wheeled suitcases are much sturdier when unsupported and they are generally easier to manoeuvre in tight aisles and other tricky spaces.
-The trade-off is that they’re apt to roll away if they don’t have any kind of braking.
+- Four-wheelers stand up more reliably – they are easier to manoeuvre in tight aisles and other tricky spaces.
+The trade-off is that they’re likely to roll away if they don’t have any kind of braking.

 Is a suitcase better than a rucksack?